jneug/drang-run/README.rst

    2
    1

 Format the output with ``--format``.
-The option accepts any kond of Python format string.
+The option accepts any kind of Python format string.

 .. code-block:: fish